Software name: Awesome Traffic Bot

 Available since version: 1.0.0 (Regular mode), 1.5.5 (Advanced Mode)

 We have a webpage or website indexed on Google with some specific keywords.
 We want to send clicks (traffic) to those keywords and increase their CTR (Click-through rate).
 This is also called CTR manipulation.
-We’re going to see how it’s possible by using Awesome Traffic Bot.
+We’re going to see how it’s possible by using Awesome Traffic Bot which is also well-known as Google Organic Search Bot.
 This procedure also can be exactly the same with other search engines (Bing, DuckDuckGo, Yandex, Naver, Baidu)